eskapandr/DataLearn/DE-101/Module01/README.md

 ## 1. Analytic Solution Architecture

-Our first task in this module was to draw the top-level architecture of the analytic solution using draw.io or similar tools
+Our first task in this module was to draw the top-level architecture of the analytic solution using draw.io or similar tools.

 Architecture should have three layers: